Designs with materials from CLIP STUDIO ASSETS

 - TEXTURES -

-The way I apply textures is this: I start by dragging the material onto the canvas.
-Once positioned where I want it, I go to the “Layer Property” window, there is the “Effect” section, from where I select the “Overlay Texture” option.
-Lastly, I lower the opacity to the layer to a level that I like.
-And that's it, texture attached.
+The way I apply the textures is the following: I start by dragging the material to the canvas.
+Once positioned where I want it, I go to the window “Layer Properties”, there is the section “Effect”, from where I select the option “Overlay texture”.
+Finally, I lower the opacity of the layer to a level that I like.
+And that's it, texture coupled.

 NOTE: I made this collage using only image materials, textures and decoration brushes from ASSETS.

-Now I will show you the creation of some designs for stationery such as recipe sheets, notes, notes, postcards, etc. Although this will be a simple explanation, it is good to know that by combining materials and a good color palette we can create endless personalized designs for our personal use or a brand.
+Although this will be a simple explanation, it is good to know that by combining materials and a good color palette we can create an endless number of personalized designs for our personal use or a brand.

-If they are files that are going to be printed, certain technical aspects must be considered such as the color profile, dimensions, margins, etc. At this moment we will not focus on this, but if you want to know more about it I recommend visiting the ED user tutorial. who gave us very good information.
+If the files are going to be printed, there are certain technical aspects to consider, such as the color profile, dimensions, margins, etc. We will not focus on this at this time, but if you want to know more about it, I recommend visiting the tutorial by user ED., who gave us very good information.

-Regarding the layouts I will show, I will use the following configuration:
+Regarding the designs I will be showing, I will be using the following settings:

-1. The file I will use will be a “Comic” format.
+1. The file I will be using will be a “Comic” format.

 3. I left the units in mm.